Koenvh1/PedalPal/README.md

 PedalPal
 ========

-This app relies on vJoy, which can be downloaded here: https://github.com/BrunnerInnovation/vJoy/releases vJoy is a virtual joystick driver that allows you to create virtual joysticks and send input to them.
-It is used by many applications, including games and simulators, to provide additional input devices.
+This app relies on vJoy, which can be downloaded here: https://github.com/BrunnerInnovation/vJoy/releases
+vJoy is a virtual joystick driver that allows you to create virtual joysticks and send input to them.

 Install vJoy, open "Configure vJoy", and create a virtual joystick with the following settings:
 - RX